 These are the seven characters that move the entire show.
 But, did they really exist?

-Unfortunately, Thors, for whom the entire story kickstarted, never existed.
+Unfortunately, Thors, with whom the entire story began, never existed.
 But, looking into historical records, there was a person called “Thord Horsehead,” but, he was in no way a warrior as it is shown in the Anime.

 But, the main protagonist Thorfinn, really did exist.
 His name was “Thorfinn Karlsefni” and was also an Icelandic.
 But, here too is a contrast to the reality and fiction.
 Thorfinn Karlsefni, was not a warrior rather he was an explorer famously known for his expeditions.
 And, Thord Horsehead was the actual father of Thorfinn Karlsefni.
 So, you can now understand where the actual relation is.